kais7sys/kais7sys/README.md

 ### 💡 Hardworking, Disciplined, and Passionate for AI

-I'm an aspiring developer driven by a strong commitment to learning and building in **Artificial Intelligence, Coding, and AI Automation**.
+I'm an aspiring developer driven by a strong commitment to learning and building in **Artificial Intelligence, Coding, **.

 ---